You Were Told to Be Careful. You Stopped Lifting, Stopped Jumping, Stopped Trusting Your Own Body. That Ends Here.

 01. Start With a Discovery Visit

-You will meet one-on-one with your specialist for a thorough evaluation.
+You'll meet one-on-one with a Revive specialist for a thorough evaluation.
 We review your DEXA scan results and medical history, assess your posture, balance, core strength, movement patterns, and fall risk — because building bone density safely requires understanding your whole body, not just your scan number.

 03. We Build Your Program Around You

-Based on your evaluation our team builds a program designed specifically for your bone density results, your fracture history, and your goals.
+Based on your evaluation, our team builds a program designed specifically for your bone density results, your fracture history, and your goals.
 Your plan may include bone-loading strength exercises, therapeutic Pilates on the reformer, balance and coordination training, and postural work — whatever combination is right for you.
 Every session moves you forward intentionally.
 Nothing is generic.
 Nothing is guesswork.
+Every decision is pointed at the same destination — the life you described in Step 01.

 This is what lasting progress looks like.
 Women who complete our program tell us they stopped being afraid to fall.
 They went back to hiking, gardening, dancing, and playing with their grandchildren without holding back.
 They stood taller.
 They felt steadier.
 Their follow-up scans showed real measurable improvement in bone density.
-That is what we are working toward together — and it is absolutely possible for you.
+That’s what we are working toward together — and it absolutely possible for you.

 100% Happiness Guaranteed